PabRod/Chaos-and-neutrality/readme.md

   1. (Optional).
 Browse to the `test` folder and execute `test_run.m` to test the integrity of the package (it takes around **20 seconds** in a standard personal computer).
 If you are familiar with the Matlab Unit testing engine, `runtests` can also be used here.
 3. Browse to the main folder, and execute `launch.m`.
 This will reproduce all data and figures used in the paper.

-Please note that the typical run time in a standard personal computer is around **1.2 days** (that is, roughly 3 hours per active row in the input file).
+Please note that the typical run time in a standard personal computer is around **1.2 days** (that is, roughly 3 hours per active row in the input file) and requires around **49 Gb** of disk space.

 If you want to re-use the code for your own simulations, please note that the parameters of the experiment(s) to be run are specified in  `/io/input.csv` (more information below).